aupsychology/aupsychology.github.io/stats2workbook/05-InteractiveAssignment4_ggplot.md

 <img src="05-InteractiveAssignment4_ggplot_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-This plot has all the information we need, but it looks a bit ugly.
+This plot has all the information we need, but it looks very simple.
 To make the plot look nicer, we can add options to the `geom_point()` function.
 Here are some options you can use to make it look nicer:

 *size: sets the default size of the points (default is 1) *shape: a number which sets the shape of the points (you can find which points are associated with which shapes [here](http://sape.inf.usi.ch/quick-reference/ggplot2/shape))